 In order to determine eligibility for any federal financial aid program, students must file a Free Application for Federal Student Aid (FAFSA) and have the results sent to Tennessee Tech University.
 The Financial Aid Office will accept results through electronic transmission with the Central Processing System (CPS).
 Student eligibility is determined only through the CPS of the Department of Education using the Federal Methodology need analysis formula.
 The Financial Aid Office must have an official EFC before eligibility for any fund may be determined.
 FSEOG grants are awarded only to students who qualify for a Pell Grant.
-Students must have remaining need of at least \$100 after the Pell Grant has been awarded to be entitled to an initial award of FSEOG.
-Due to limited funding and awarding to the most-neediest students, Tennessee Tech University awards first to students with an EFC of \$0.
+Students must have remaining need of at least

+\$100 after the Pell Grant has been awarded to be entitled to an initial award of FSEOG.
+Due to limited funding and awarding to the most-neediest students.
+Tennessee Tech University awards first to students with an EFC of \$0.
+Tennessee Tech also reserves FSEOG funds for use throughout the award year for late awards and spring only awards, based on the same eligibility requirements.